Good Nutrition Tips for Mesothelioma and Cancer Patients

 - Fatigue.
 Include lots of fluids, as hydration exacerbates fatigue.
 Stabilize blood sugar levels by including protein, fat, and fiber in every meal or snack.
 Good choices include nuts with fruit or cottage cheese with fruit.

-Working With an Oncology Dietician
+Should I Work With an Oncology Dietician?

 An oncology dietician is a professional with additional training and experience with nutrition, diet, and cancer patients.
 This expert can help you figure out what you should be eating every day, which takes the stress of making those choices out of your hands.
 Check with your medical center or medical team to find out if a dietician is on staff.